ChrstphrHll/npc_gen/students/Hodus Belt.md

 # Hodus Belt
 ---
 ### Description
-- Elf Bard from Aldercrown Empire
+- Elf Bard from Kordinia
 - 1st year Assault student in Burk
-- shoulder length straight brunette hair that's wild, Pale Gray eyes, and Brown skin
+- shoulder length straight platinum hair that's well kept, Pale Gray eyes, and Brown skin
 - Is Lucky and Vindictive, and has Harmony as their ideal

 ### Organizations